my-language-skills/all-in-one-metadata/docs/documentation-1.md

 In the web context, [Microdata](https://html.spec.whatwg.org/multipage/microdata.html) is a WHATWG HTML specification for embedding semantically meaningful markup chiefly within the HTML body.
 Microdata isn’t the same thing as metadata, as microdata isn’t restricted to conveying only information about the creation of the text.
 Microdata becomes part of the web document itself and serves somewhat like an annotation within the HTML body text.
 Microdata tells machines something more about the meaning of the text.

-Basically, microdata is an HTML specification that allows for the expression of other vocabularies, such as Schema.org, within a webpage
+Basically, microdata is an HTML specification that allows for the expression of other vocabularies, such as Schema.org, within a webpage.

+By using Microdata, you are not directly playing part in the Semantic Web (and AFAIK Microdata doesn’t intend to), mostly because it’s not defined as RDF serialization (although there are ways to extract RDF from Microdata).

 ### Why Use JSON-LD Versus Microdata?